-[Docket No. FR-5278-N-01]
+[Docket No. FR-5391-N-01]

-Section 8 Housing Assistance Payments Program-Contract Rent Annual Adjustment Factors, Fiscal Year 2009
+Section 8 Housing Assistance Payments Program-Contract Rent Annual Adjustment Factors, Fiscal Year 2010

 AGENCY: Office of the Secretary, HUD.
-ACTION: Notice of Revised Contract Rent Annual Adjustment Factors.
+ACTION: Notice of Revised Contract Rent Annual Adjustment Factors (AAF).

-SUMMARY: The United States Housing Act of 1937 requires that assistance contracts signed by owners participating in the Department's Section 8 housing assistance payments programs provide for annual adjustment in the monthly rentals for units covered by the contract.
-This notice announces revised Annual Adjustment Factors (AAFs) for adjustment of contract rents on assistance contract anniversaries.
-The factors are based on a formula using data on residential rent and utilities cost changes from the most current annual Bureau of Labor Statistics Consumer Price Index (CPI) survey.
+SUMMARY: The United States Housing Act of 1937 requires that assistance contracts signed by owners participating in the Department's Section 8 housing assistance payment programs provide annual adjustment to monthly rentals for units covered by the contract.
+This notice announces revised Contract Rent AAFs for adjustment of contract rents on assistance contract anniversaries.
+The factors are based on a formula using residential rent and utility cost changes from the most current annual Bureau of Labor Statistics Consumer Price Index (CPI) survey.
 These factors are applied at Housing Assistance Payment (HAP) contract anniversaries for those calendar months commencing after the effective date of this notice.
+In a separate notice, HUD will publish "Renewal Funding AAFs" to be used exclusively for renewal funding of tenant-based rental assistance, reflecting the more recent CPI data.